 As I tromp downstream, I’m unable to stop laughing, making it difficult to warn my companions—who are embroiled in their own encounters with fish below—that I’m hastily headed their way, towed by a line-stealing rainbow.

 Mostly, however, my sides ache because of the lack of calamitous thoughts running through my head as I stumble downriver.
-It’s a rare sensation for the fly fisherman to play a trout of this quality with such freedom of spirit.
+It’s a rare sensation for an angler, but most certainly a fly angler, to play a trout of this quality with such freedom of spirit.
 Without worries about mistakes, mishaps or bad luck.
 Without concern of losing the fish.
 The plenty of the Collón Curá, which we watched hungrily as we meagerly picked at our lunches, has me spoiled, even though I’ve yet to land one of its minnow-chasers.

 When the fish finally comes to hand, a shouldered, vigor-filled 22" rainbow, we admire it and let it rest in the net before posing it for the camera and letting it get back to chasing minnows.